Among the barriers that stop girls from fulfilling their full potential is school-related gender based violence (SRGBV).

 We work towards long-lasting change by ensuring safe, quality education for all children.
 We have been a thought leader in SRGBV since the implementation of our Learn Without Fear campaign and report.
 In addition, we work with partner agencies and organisations to advocate at the highest levels for safe education as part of the Global Partners Working Group on SRGBV*.

-Join the movement We implement projects at multiple levels which link schools and communities to local and governmental institutions to tackle SRGBV.
+We implement projects at multiple levels which link schools and communities to local and governmental institutions to tackle SRGBV.

 In Hanoi, Vietnam, counselling services are made available to students as part of a project to create a safe environment at school.
 This simple step allows students to discuss and resolve their problems confidentially.
 Nu**, a ninth grade student gained confidence from counselling sessions after being bullied at school.
 “I now feel confident.
 I no longer have thoughts of giving up on school.
 I tell my friends if they ever face troubles, they should speak to the school counsellor,” she says.

 A safe environment is instrumental for breaking patterns of violent behaviour.
 It provides skills that enable children to communicate, negotiate, and support peaceful solutions to conflicts.
 A safe school is an underlying force for change.
 It establishes behaviour patterns that reduce gender based violence in wider society.
 Investing in safe and gender responsive schools gives girls the opportunity to reach their full potential and thrive.

 *Plan International is not responsible for content on external websites.